Pyrdacor/Ambermoon/FileSpecs/Graphics.md

 Graphics do not specify which palette they are using.
 So this must be stored elsewhere or be known by the game.

 For instance the map tiles use specific palettes based on the tileset index.

+Textures for floors, walls, objects and overlays can just use palette 18 but the palette index is given by the map which uses these textures as well.